It’s the season for sun, fun, ice cream and … trauma.

 State charges: Corrupt use of position or authority; official misconduct; conspiracy; defrauding the government

-John Venditto, Oyster Bay supervisor, was indicted on federal charges in October 2016.
-Venditto pleaded not guilty and resigned in January, and his trial is slated for 2018.
+John Venditto, Oyster Bay supervisor, was indicted on federal corruption charges in October 2016.
+Venditto pleaded not guilty and resigned in January.
+His trial started on March 12, 2018.
 In June 2017, the Nassau DA indicted Venditto, who prosecutors said was involved in a real-estate deal and orchestrating a hiring.
 Venditto pleaded not guilty.
 A superseding federal indictment was announced Nov.
 21 adding 21 charges involving allegations of securities fraud.
+Venditto was acquitted of all federal charges on May 24.
+He still faces state charges.

 Charges: Wire fraud; tax evasion; making and subscribing false corporate tax returns; failure to file return